Stuycs-K/final-project-09-shkolnik-simon-chau-brian/WORKLOG.md

 Added audio encoding, cleaned up main.py, should be ready to start working on decoding

+### 5/28/2024

+Rewrote scipy STFT because it had some weird behavior where it would blend in adjacent chunks

 ## GROUP MEMBER 2

 ### 5/22/2024